 The reaction force for this 10 tons CPT apparatus was acquired by digging a 2 x 3 m wide and 1 m deep hole.
-On the bottom of this hole a wooden floor was layed with threaded ends attached to it reaching above the ground level.
+On the bottom of this hole a wooden floor was laid with threaded ends attached to it reaching above the ground level.
 The hole was subsequently filled with sand.
 These six cubic meters of sand served as ballast.
-It would take up to 3 working days of preparations in order to do such a CPT test, but still this method proved to be ground-breaking.
-For the first time in history it was in fact possible to calculate the bearing capacity of (wooden) piles based on CPT test results.
+It would take up to three working days of preparations in order to do such a CPT cone penetration test, but still, this method proved to be ground-breaking.
+For the first time in history, it became possible to calculate the bearing capacity of (wooden) piles based on CPT test results.
 Up to that moment it was necessary to drive test piles first.

 A new breakthrough followed in 1965 with the development of the (mechanical) friction jacket cone.
 This project was led by engineer H.K.S.Ph.
-Begemann, and it is therefore that this cone still carries his name.
-He experienced that the at that time customary method of deducing the frictional load capacity of piles from the total lateral friction on the CPT sounding tubes has its limitations.
-That is caused by a phenomenon that the friction caused by a certain soil layer – especially when the layer is not given any time to reshape and restore the friction – diminishes as more CPT sounding tubes pass named soil layer.
-In this manner some kind of lubricating layer will develop along the CPT sounding tubes.
+Begemann, and it is because of this project that this cone still carries his name.
+He experienced that customary methods of deducing the frictional load capacity of piles from the total lateral friction on the CPT sounding tubes has its limitations.
+That is caused by the following phenomenon: the friction caused by a certain soil layer – especially when the layer is not given any time to reshape and restore the friction – diminishes as more CPT sounding tubes pass named soil layer.
+In this manner, some kind of lubricating layer will develop along the CPT sounding tubes.
 It is for this reason that the friction is to be measured locally over a much smaller height and just above the conical tip.